Synchronization services

 QNX SDP8.0System ArchitectureDeveloperUser

-The QNX OS provides the POSIX-standard thread-level synchronization primitives, some of which are useful even between threads in different processes.
+The QNX OS provides the POSIX-standard thread-level synchronization primitives, all of which can be used between threads in different processes.

 The synchronization services include at least the following: